School technology for learning and teaching

 SUMO stores all UoS Outlines from across the school.
 It uses this data to produce pdfs, webpages, and reports, and provides group management and peer feedback tools.
 The Digital Innovation and Knowledge Management team has also created a series of how-to videos, cheat sheets and a comprehensive user guide SUMO.
 The school intranet page that describes Learning and Teaching technology, contains links to these features and the details of who to contact for user support.

 Responding to the need for a centralised database of scholarship information, the Digital Innovation and Knowledge Management team consulted with the Division of Research to create the scholarships online database.
 This application allows students to apply online for scholarships and provides valuable information about how to construct the best possible application.

-The Digital Innovation and Knowledge Management team then designed and developed the myPrac system which is accessible from the faculty website.
+The Digital Innovation and Knowledge Management team then designed and developed the myPrac system which is accessible from the school website.

 While most courses use the centrally supported WebCT [Web Course Tools] system for their online components, the school also needed a research-supportive system, for when lecturers require a customisable tool that allows for the collection of research data; integration of emerging technologies; or experimentation with innovative teaching methods all instances unsuited to WebCT delivery.

 The Digital Innovation and Knowledge Management team, in consultation with the CoCo Research Centre, created LearnLab, which runs Moodle (the open-source learning-management system most familiar to teachers).
 The LearnLab system is maintained on school servers while staff members who use LearnLab for teaching and research are able to access documentation and support from the large Moodle online community.